 7) Demonstrate the utility, performance and impact of SMOS+ STORM Evolution products on TC and ETC prediction systems in the context of maritime applications.

-The work is conducted by a consortium between IFREMER : Institut Français pour la Recherche et l’Exploitation de la MER, Laboratory of Oceanography from Space, France (Prime contractor) the Satellite Imagery Applications Group of Metoffice, the French R&D company OceanDataLab and we collaborate in this project with our collegues from the Russian Satellite Oceanography Laboratory (SOLab)
+The work is funded by ESA and conducted by a consortium between IFREMER : Institut Français pour la Recherche et l’Exploitation de la MER, Laboratory of Oceanography from Space, France and the French R&D company OceanDataLab

 Reul, N., J. Tenerelli, B. Chapron, D. Vandemark, Y. Quilfen, and Y. Kerr (2012), SMOS satellite L-band radiometer: A new capability for ocean surface remote sensing in hurricanes, J. Geophys.
 Res., 117, C02006, doi:10.1029/2011JC007474